About the theme

 The rural model focuses on addressing the basic health needs of the elderly in rural areas through the National Programme for Health, Care of Elderly (NPHCE), a central government initiative.

-The Trusts collaborate with the district administration, the health department, and gram panchayats in a few selected districts — Chandrapur (Maharashtra), Medak (Telangana), and Yadgir (Karnataka) — to identify needs and gaps and address the same.
+The Trusts collaborated with the district administration, the health department, and gram panchayats in a few selected districts — Chandrapur (Maharashtra), Medak (Telangana), and Yadgir (Karnataka) — to identify needs and gaps and address the same.
+In Maharashtra, this experience was scaled to five more districts.
+In Telangana, the state government expanded it to the entire state.
+Based on the Chandrapur experience, a similar model was initiated in Nandurbar in partnership with the NSE Foundation.

-In Hyderabad, an Elder Spring Response System has been set up to enable elder-care solutions on a single platform.
+In Hyderabad, a Response System (Helpline) was set up to enable elder-care solutions on a single platform.
 This makes it easy for elders to call for guidance.
-Accessible through a toll-free number, it provides free information, counselling, emotional support and field services that focus on elder needs such as elder care, abandonment, support for victims of abuse, legal advice and pension-related help.
+Accessible through a toll-free number — 14567, it provides free information, counselling, emotional support and field services that focus on elder needs such as elder care, abandonment, support for victims of abuse, legal advice and pension-related help.
+During the lockdown phase, the Ministry of Social Justice and Empowerment (MJSE) took over the system to scale it across the nation with the help of state governments.
+It was opened in 8 states as a National Helpline on 17 May 2021.
+The Trusts will function as a knowledge partner to the Ministry in facilitating the expansion.
+The Ministry has allocated Rs250 crore spread over the next five years for this purpose.

-A Digital Platform is under development with a focus on an easy to use, trusted, digital place for the elderly and their caregivers.
-This will allow elders to engage with their peers in online communities, find opportunities to volunteer or earn income in their local communities.
-The platform’s technology-driven design will enable transparent crowd sourcing for ratings and review.
-The aim of this platform is to make this a self-sustainable platform that serves the needs of the elderly across the nation.
+A Digital Platform was also developed with a focus on an easy to use, trusted, digital place for the elderly and their caregivers.
+This allows elders to engage with their peers in online communities, find opportunities to volunteer or earn income in their local communities.
+The platform’s technology-driven design enables transparent crowdsourcing for ratings and review.
+This platform aims to make this a self-sustainable platform that serves the needs of the elderly across the nation.

 Areas of Operation